freetzing/relay/README.md

 ## License

-`freetzing` is originally based upon the [Fritzing](https://github.com/fritzing/fritzing-app) CAD application.
+`fritzing-js` is originally based upon the [Fritzing](https://github.com/fritzing/fritzing-app) CAD application.

 ### **Thus, the project is also licensed under [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html).**
  You can find a copy of the license in the LICENSE file of this repository.